Your session has timed out

 But you have arrived.

-Show Diane how you did this by using the reverse-chronological resume format.
+Show Diane how you did this by using the chronological resume format.
 It is the standard familiar to recruiters.
 It emphasizes your most recent work experience, and it’s what Diane is expecting.

 Start from the most recent relevant position and work your way back to the early days.